Tried to run Gemma 4 locally at its limit (31b q8) on M1 Max 64GB

 On April 2, 2026, Google DeepMind released Gemma 4.

-Running large language models locally has a certain appeal.
-Since I had the opportunity, I decided to test how large of models I could run on my M1 Max 64GB machine.
+There's something romantic about running large language models locally.
+So I decided to test how far I could push my M1 Max 64GB machine.

 0

-In this article, I'll summarize what I learned through this process.
+In this article, I'll share what I learned during this process.

-(Since I've already covered running local LLMs with Ollama in a previous blog post, I'll omit the basic usage instructions for Ollama in this article.)
+(Since I covered how to run local LLMs with Ollama in a previous blog post, I'll skip the basic Ollama usage instructions.)

 • M1 Max MacBook Pro 64GB